2025 Best Cars with Lane Keep Assist in Australia

 Lane keep assist systems are typically signified by a button either on the steering wheel or to the side of the steering column that depicts a vehicle or steering wheel inside a set of parallel lines.

-Some LKA systems don’t have a physical button to be activated, instead, their operation is controlled via the infotainment display within a vehicle settings or safety settings menu.
+Some LKA systems don’t have a physical button to be activated; instead, their operation is controlled via the infotainment display within a vehicle's settings or safety settings menu.

 You should know if your vehicle has activated the LKA system with the help of an illuminated icon on the dashboard that shows a vehicle or steering wheel inside a set of vertical lines.

-FAQ: Do All New Cars Come With Lane Assist?
+Do All New Cars Come with Lane Keep Assist?

-Specifically, some models might have an entry-level variant that misses out on some key active safety features while a mid-spec or range-topping variant receives the lion’s share.
+For current year models, some versions might be an entry-level variant that misses out on some key active safety features, while a mid-spec or range-topping variant receives the lion's share.

 Be sure to ask the dealership or your vehicle broker about the active safety features specifically for the variant that you're looking at.